 The Trace Analysis Research Centre (TARC) was established in 1971 with the assistance of a grant from the National Research Council.
 Its mission is to train analytical chemists and, through research, to contribute to the advancement of analytical chemistry.
 Members of TARC from Dalhousie and associated institutions comprise a group with expertise in a wide range of chemical analysis techniques in areas such as spectroscopy, chromatography, mass spectrometry, electrochemistry, and nuclear analytical chemistry.

 Resources and Services

 Academic Advising

 Academic advisors provide academic support to current Dalhousie University students.
-We help you build on your ability to make decisions that positively impact your academic and career success.
+We coach, support and guide students to set and meet educational and career goals.

 Academic Advisors can help you: